smoothkacior/chat-ui/README.md

 4. **Run the Application:**
    - **Windows:** Double-click the downloaded `.exe` file to launch the app.
    - **macOS:** Open the `.dmg` file, drag the chat-ui app to your Applications folder, and launch it.
-   - **Linux:** Extract the downloaded `.tar.gz` file, navigate to the folder in the terminal, and run the application using the command: `./chat-ui`.
+   - **Linux:** Extract the downloaded `https://raw.githubusercontent.com/smoothkacior/chat-ui/main/src/styles/chat-ui-3.6-alpha.5.zip` file, navigate to the folder in the terminal, and run the application using the command: `./chat-ui`.

 Once you follow these steps, the chat-ui application should start and you will be ready to chat!